-- 1915 Law the Luxembourg law of 10 August 1915 on commercial companies, as may be amended from time to time. - 2010 Law the Luxembourg law of 17 December 2010 relating to undertakings for collective investment, as may be amended from time to time. - Administration Agreement the agreement entered into between the Fund, the Management Company and the Administrator governing the appointment of the Administrator, as may be amended or supplemented from time to time. - Administrator the administration, registrar and transfer, domiciliation and corporate agent appointed by the Management Company and the Fund in accordance with the provisions of the 2010 Law and the Administration Agreement, as identified in the Directory. - Annual Report the report issued by the Fund as of the end of the latest financial year in accordance with the 2010 Law. - Articles ofthe articles of association of the Fund, as may be amended from time to time. - Benchmarks the Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds, as may be amended or supplemented from time to time. - Board of Directors the board of directors of the Fund. - Business Day any day on which banks are open the whole day for non-automated business in Luxembourg and in such other countries or cities as may be specified for a Sub-Fund or Share Class in a Supplement. - CapitalisationShares with respect to which the Fund does not intend to distribute dividends. - Circular 04/146 the CSSF circular 04/146 on the protection of UCIs and their investors against Late Trading and Market Timing practices. - Circular 08/356 the CSSF circular 08/356 on the rules applicable to undertakings for collective investment when they employ certain techniques and instruments relating to transferable securities and money market instruments. - Circular 14/592 the CSSF circular 14/592 relating to the ESMA Guidelines on ETF and other UCITS issues.
+- 1915 Law the Luxembourg law of 10 August 1915 on commercial companies, as may be amended from time to time. - 2010 Law the Luxembourg law of 17 December 2010 relating to undertakings for collective investment, as may be amended from time to time.

+Administration Agreement the agreement entered into between the Fund, the Management Company and the UCI Administrator governing the appointment of the UCI Administrator, as may be amended or supplemented from time to time.

+Annual Report the report issued by the Fund as of the end of the latest financial year in accordance with the 2010 Law.

+Articles ofthe articles of association of the Fund, as may be amended from time to time.

+Benchmarks Regulation the Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds, as may be amended or supplemented from time to time.

+Board of Directors the board of directors of the Fund.

+Business Day any day on which banks are open the whole day for non-automated business in Luxembourg and in such other countries or cities as may be specified for a Sub-Fund or Share Class in a Supplement.

+- CapitalisationShares with respect to which the Fund does not intend to distribute dividends. - Circular 04/146 the CSSF circular 04/146 on the protection of UCIs and their investors against Late Trading and Market Timing practices. - Circular 08/356 the CSSF circular 08/356 on the rules applicable to undertakings for collective investment when they employ certain techniques and instruments relating to transferable securities and money market instruments.
-Class a class of Shares issued in any Sub-Fund.

-Contingency Plan has the meaning ascribed to that term under Section 7.7.
+- Circular 14/592 the CSSF circular 14/592 relating to the ESMA Guidelines on ETF and other UCITS issues. - Class a class of Shares issued in any Sub-Fund. - Contingency Plan has the meaning ascribed to that term under Section 7.7.

-Contingent Deferred Sales Charge or CDSC a fee which the Fund may charge, instead of the Subscription Fee, when Shares are redeemed within a certain time period after subscription, as described in Section 10.4 | Contingent Deferred Sales Charge and specified for each Sub-Fund or Share Class in the Supplement, where applicable.
+Contingent Deferred Sales Charge or CDSC a fee which the Fund may charge, instead of the Subscription Fee, when Shares are redeemed within a certain time period after subscription, as described in Section 10.4 and specified for each Sub-Fund or Share Class in the Supplement, where applicable.